Q1 2025 alternatives outlook

 Asset class views

-We remain neutral on how we’re allocating risk within our alternatives portfolio due to elevated downside growth risks, high equity valuations, and benign capital markets activity.
+Due to elevated downside growth risks, high stock valuations, and benign capital markets activity, we remain neutral in allocating risk within our alternatives portfolio.
+We’re currently monitoring improved mergers and acquisitions (M&A) activity after the US elections.
 In general, we’re more defensive, favoring private debt and hedged strategies versus private equity.
 Within asset classes, we look for assets that don’t rely on leverage to generate returns, which we’ll reassess as base rates are lowered.

 Private real assets outlook and positioning